Octember/platformer/README.md

 python platformer.py
 ```

-*Running the script this way, it will automatically load the map 'map2.db'.*
+*Running the script this way will automatically load the map 'map2.db'.*

 Running the game with the first map: